 We live in a vast, diverse world.
 There is no denying and no escaping it–instead, we can choose to be open and adapt to it.
-Though workplace diversity training has been met with its fair share of skepticism, a strong approach and strategic implementation techniques are key to making a successful impact.
+Though diversity and inclusion training in the workplace has been met with its fair share of skepticism, a strong approach and strategic implementation techniques are key to making a successful impact.
 With the release of our new Diversity: Inclusion in the Modern Workplace course, we want to clue you in on what you can expect in the course and why this one stands out from the rest.

 Incidentally, in order to have a meaningful and lasting impact, one’s commitment to diversity needs to extend into the everyday operations of their organization.
 This diversity and inclusion training in the workplace uses the stories of real people to explore concepts such as identity, power, and privilege, to help us communicate more effectively and promote mutual respect in the workplace.

 Each team involved in this project had a unique opportunity to make something special with this course.
 With prejudices and biases running rampant in and out of the workplace, we recognized the importance of this immense topic and were excited (yet nervous) to tackle it.
 Next, we will explore how the design and content teams put their visions into action.

 Taking a humanistic approach to how this course would be planned out, with the focus of this course being different than normal types of trainings, the design team altered their usual strategy to make a statement, allowing photography, graphics, videos, and color to act as a foundation in executing the important message they wanted to send about diversity, inclusion, and equity.”In previous course designs, we tried to stay away from representing specific human characteristics, by obscuring facial features and graying out skin tones in our illustrations,” said graphic designer Kris Shogren.”For the Diversity course, we wanted to do the complete opposite.
 We have upgraded the way we will handle illustrations, infographics, and color palettes to mirror the message and knowledge we are trying to provide our users.”

 Stemming off of Shogren’s comment, animator Jenna Strange remarked on the difference in their design plan.”Usually we will make generalized figures that anyone can relate to,” said Strange.”This time, we wanted to be as clear and direct about as many facial features, skin tones, age ranges, and cultural backgrounds as we possibly could while using a wider rich color palette.”
 The variance in the aforementioned graphics achieves a more diverse collection of people to look at in the interactions, which is one way we as a company want to include our users.
 What better way to practice what we are trying to teach?

-When asked about the team’s motivation, art director Drew Hard expressed that the design team was affected and motivated by the content team’s research into studies that reported the little, or even negative, impact that many diversity training courses had in the workplace.”With this in mind,” said Hard,”we made a dedication to try to remove the feel of a compliance course from our compliance course.
+When asked about the team’s motivation, art director Drew Hard expressed that the design team was affected and motivated by the content team’s research into studies that reported the little, or even negative, the impact that many diversity and inclusion training courses had in the workplace.”With this in mind,” said Hard,” we made a dedication to try to remove the feel of a compliance course from our compliance course.
 Highlighting the content while not feeling like the content is forced onto the learner.”

 The ultimate goal was to craft a course that invited users in, something that exposed them to the reality of diversity and could even have users relate to the images.
 The design team utilized a neutral color palette and elegant, modern design page themes in an attempt to make the course feel more like a microsite experience and less like a normal diversity and inclusion in the workplace training exercise an employee is forced to take.
 That could potentially isolate the user, something we are trying to avoid.

 Research and Content Focused on Interpersonal Communication